2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 <chapterId>1dd858a2-49ea-586b-9bc1-75a65f508df6</chapterId>

 BTCPay Server consists of two different settings views.
-One is dedicated to Store settings and another for Server settings.
-The latter is only available if you are a Server administrator and not for store owners.
+One is dedicated to Store settings, and the other to Server settings.
+The latter is only available to server administrators and not to store owners.
 Server administrators can add users, create custom roles, configure the email server, set policies, run maintenance tasks, check all services attached to BTCPay Server, upload files to the server, or check Logs.

 ### Users

-As mentioned previous part, Server Administrators can invite users to their server by adding them to the Users tab.
+As mentioned in the previous part, Server Administrators can invite users to their server by adding them to the Users tab.

-### Server wide custom Roles
+### Server-wide custom Roles

-BTCPay Server knows two sorts of custom roles, the store-specific custom roles and server-wide Custom roles in the BTCPay Server settings.
+BTCPay Server has two types of custom roles: store-specific custom roles and server-wide Custom roles in the BTCPay Server settings.
 Both hold a similar set of permissions; however, if set through the BTCpay Server Settings - Roles tab, the applied role will be server-wide and apply to multiple stores.
 Notice a "Server-wide" tag to the custom roles in Server settings.

 ![image](assets/en/71.webp)

-### Server wide custom Roles
+### Server-wide custom Roles

 Server-wide custom roles permission set;